Grain lower, livestock mixed

 Beef lower and pork was higher on the Chicago Mercantile Exchange.
-February live cattle was down .38 cent at $1.1832 a pound; March feeder cattle fell .03 cent at $1.2707 a pound; while February lean hogs rose 1.05 cents at $.6690 a pound.
+February live cattle was down 2.15 cents at $1.1617 a pound; March feeder cattle fell 3.55 cents at $1.2390 a pound; while February lean hogs rose .20 cent at $.6710 a pound.

 Comments